Yaron Svoray: Intelligence career

 In the early 1990s, he went undercover inside the German Neo Nazi organization.
 He convinced them that he was an Australian neo-Nazi named Ron Furey who wanted to join the German Neo Nazis.
 Svoray's investigation brought him into contact with key neo-Nazi leaders.
-Furthermore, there was evidence that the German groups had managed to forge links with similar groups in South America and the United States.In_Hitler_s_shadow Svoray's book In Hitler’s Shadow was later adapted into a 1995 HBO special, The Infiltrator, starring Oliver Platt as Svoray.
+Furthermore, there was evidence that the German groups had managed to forge links with similar groups in South America and the United States.
+Svoray's book In Hitler’s Shadow was later adapted into a 1995 HBO special, The Infiltrator, starring Oliver Platt as Svoray.

 While working undercover Svoray discovered that a Nazi war criminal Erich Priebke who participating in the massacre at the Ardeatine caves in Rome escaped to South America and lived there under an assumed name.
 The intelligence he gathered facilitated the capture and arrest of Priebke.

 In 2007, Svoray found the dumping ground for the destroyed remains of Jewish property plundered during Kristallnacht.
 The dump, situated in a forest in Brandenburg, is the size of several football fields.
 An extensive range of personal and ceremonial items were unearthed there.

 In 2013 Svoray and his team began a search for boxes full of gold dumped into the Stolpsee lake in Germany.
 This project is being filmed by National Geographic.